Karan7Singh/DMART-Sales-Dashboard/README.md

 # DMART-Sales-Dashboard
-I have analyzed DMART Sales Data and created a Sales dashboard using "Pivot Tables , Pivot Charts , Slicers , Timeline" which makes easy to understand data and visually presents all the important insights from the data .
+I have Analyzed DMART Sales Data and created a Sales dashboard in excel using different "Pivot Tables, Pivot Charts, Slicers, Timeline which includes data cleaning, data analyzing, data visualizing and visually presents all the important insights from the data.
 # Dataset Used
 - <a href="https://github.com/Karan7Singh/DMART-Sales-Dashboard/blob/main/DMART%20Sales%20Dashboard.xlsx">Dataset</a>